eXsoR65/Silverwing/README.md

 # Silverwing &nbsp; [![bluebuild build badge](https://github.com/exsor65/silverwing/actions/workflows/build.yml/badge.svg)](https://github.com/exsor65/silverwing/actions/workflows/build.yml)

+## Silverwing is a variation of [Waybue](https://github.com/wayblueorg/wayblue) Hyprland image with my own changes like adding KVM to run a VM localolly.
+(Will add a list of changes soon).

+### If you want to learn about creating your own variation using BlueBuild see below.
 See the [BlueBuild docs](https://blue-build.org/how-to/setup/) for quick setup instructions for setting up your own repository based on this template.

-After setup, it is recommended you update this README to describe your custom image.

 ## Installation